-- The Best Soil Mix for Jade Plants – The Essentials
+- The Importance of Well-Draining Soil for Jade Plants

 - The Role of Soil in Plant Growth and Health

-- The Fundamentals of Well-Draining Soil for Jade Plants
+The Importance of Well-Draining Soil for Jade Plants

 Like other succulents, Jade plants use their fleshy foliage to stockpile moisture because they naturally grow in loose, rocky soils.
 If a Jade plant is placed in dense soils, too much water will be retained.
 This can cause multiple health problems.